randosandow/links-for-school/README.md

 # links-for-school
-a repository filled with unblockers, games, and more!!
+A repository filled with unblockers, games, and more!!
+If you like this repository then cool!